The Tactical Situation

 ambushes.
 It seemed to have been well planned and executed with only a few glaring deficiencies:

 There was a clear lack of communication between the rear blocking force and the primary force.
-This is substantiated
+This is substantiated by

-by after action analysis indicating that the entire NVA force throughout the operational area was suffering from serious
+after action analysis indicating that the entire NVA force throughout the operational area was suffering from serious

 communication problems.

-We do not believe that the fight at the Bypass was intended to be initiated when it was, but instead that they planed to
+We do not believe that the fight at the Bypass was intended to be initiated when it was, but instead that they planed to let the

-on several NVA soldiers from the back of Sgt Hedlund's stopped truck.
+several NVA soldiers from the back of Sgt Hedlund's stopped truck.

-These NVA units had been engaged in active combat for a week and it appears they were also low on ammunition
+These NVA units had been engaged in active combat for a week and it appears they were also low on ammunition and

-and supplies.
+supplies.